icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_position/README.rst

 The motor configuration and control parameter for each node connected to the motor must be specified at motor_config/bldc_motor_config_N.h

-NOTE: The application requires EtherCAT Master for Linux from IGH to be installed on your PC (`Etherlab EtherCAT Linux Driver <http://www.etherlab.org/en/ethercat/>`_
+NOTE: The application requires EtherCAT Master for Linux from IGH to be installed on your PC (`EtherLab EtherCAT Linux Driver <http://www.etherlab.org/en/ethercat/>`_
 ).